Welcome

 We respectfully acknowledge the traditional owners of the land on which the Melbourne Prize Trust operates – the People of the Kulin Nation – and pay our deepest respects to their Elders past, present, and emerging.

 Please visit the Key Dates section on our website for more information.
-This November, in celebration of the awards, a public exhibition will be available at Fed Square along with a digital catalogue – our Event & Finalist Fee Partner.
+This November, in celebration of the awards, a public exhibition will be on show at Fed Square, our Event & Finalist Fee Partner, along with a digital catalogue between 30 October and 13 November.

 Now in its 21st year, the annual Melbourne Prize continues to recognize and reward artistic talent, foster creative development, and enrich public life.
 It provides career development opportunities for Victorian sculptors, musicians, and authors and demonstrates the power of collective community investment in supporting the arts.

-We extend our gratitude to our partners this year, whose generous contributions have made this year’s Melbourne Prize for Music & Awards possible.
+I would like to thank our patrons and partners this year, whose generous support has made this year’s Melbourne Prize for Music & Awards possible.

 Thank you for your interest in our activities.